Skip to main content

 Choose the type of cluster to create:

-• Physical: Full Kubernetes cluster with dedicated EC2 infrastructure
+• Physical: Full Kubernetes cluster with dedicated cloud infrastructure

 • Virtual: Lightweight virtual cluster that shares resources with other clusters (faster to create, lower cost)